MicrosoftDocs/memdocs/sccm/compliance/plan-design/scap/install-configure-scap.md

-## <a name="bkmk_convert-and-import"></a> Convert and import the SCAP data stream files
+## <a name="bkmk_convert-and-import"></a> Manually convert and import the SCAP data stream files

 After getting the SCAP data streams, you're ready to import and convert the data streams to configuration baselines.
 The SCAP data streams published by NIST are organized into multiple bundles.
 Follow NIST's instructions to verify which bundles to use in your environment.
 For example, there's a separate bundle for each version of Windows, another version-specific bundle for the firewall configuration, and a bundle for Internet Explorer.
 Use the following procedures to accomplish this task.

-### Import with the console wizard
+> [!Note]
+> This section describes the manual process to convert and import the data stream files with the Configuration Manager console.
+To automate this process, see the next section to [Automatically convert and import the SCAP data stream files](#bkmk_auto-convert-and-import).

 1. Click **Import SCAP Content** wizard in the ribbon from the configuration baseline group.